 Scotland

-Scotland return to the World Cup for the first time since 1998 after a strong qualifying campaign, winning their group ahead of Denmark, despite them being 23 places in front of them in the FIFA rankings.
+Scotland returned to the World Cup for the first time since 1998 after a strong qualifying campaign, winning their group ahead of Denmark, despite them being 42nd in the FIFA rankings.

 Haiti

-Haiti make their second World Cup appearance and their first since 1974.
-They qualified ahead of Costa Rica and Honduras, two established regional sides, which underlines their progress in recent years.
+Haiti made their second World Cup appearance and their first since 1974.
+They qualified ahead of Costa Rica and Honduras, two established regional sides.

 Final Group C prediction